cthoyt/cthoyt.github.io/_posts/2022-02-06-model-refactoring.md

 While this may be a few extra lines (because it's broken up for readability), it has the advantage that it's only one *logical line* and can be used in more clever ways.

+## Bringing it All Together

 We'll apply this template to our code to get a one-liner for instantiating our `nn.Sequential` (though notice it's again broken up onto multiple lines for readability):